Perk31e/ANGEL/README.md

 ```

 ## Requirements
 The primary requirement for this project is ADB (Android Debug Bridge).
-If you need only ADB without the entire Android Studio suite, you can download the Android SDK Platform-Tools from Google.
+If you only need ADB without the full Android Studio suite, you can download the Android SDK Platform-Tools from Google.
 This package includes ADB and other essential tools.

 - Download link: [Android SDK Platform-Tools](https://developer.android.com/studio/releases/platform-tools)

-After downloading, unzip the package to your desired location and set up the ADB path in your system's Environment Variables.
-This will enable you to use ADB from the command line or terminal.
+After downloading, unzip the package to your desired location and set up the ADB path in your system's Environment Variables to use ADB from the command line or terminal.

+## Usage

+Ensure that the steps are clearly numbered or bulleted for easy following.
+Check for any technical jargon that might be unclear to a general audience and clarify or simplify as needed.

 ## License
 Currently, Our Project uses MIT License

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/S3xyG4y/ANGEL/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+We welcome contributions to ANGEL!
+If you're interested in contributing, please see our [CONTRIBUTING.md](https://github.com/S3xyG4y/ANGEL/blob/main/CONTRIBUTING.md) for more information on how to get started